 According to the experts, sensitivity to reward “refers to the degree to which an individual’s behavior is motivated by reward-relevant stimuli and is believed to be regulated by the behavioral activation system. . .” (source).
 An example of a reward is the pleasure experienced by eating good food, working out, or the endorphins released after exposure to spicy food.
 People highly sensitive to reward live by the motto, “No pain, no gain” (e.g. David Goggins), while those less less sensitive to reward make do with neither.

 In a 2013 study entitled “Food Quality and Preference,” researchers discovered a positive correlation between sensitivity to reward and spicy food preferences (source).
-For these individuals, spicy food is worthwhile consumption because it triggers the release of happy hormones comparable to a runner’s high.
+For these individuals, spicy food is worth consuming because it triggers the release of happy hormones comparable to a runner’s high.

 For all you spice aficionados reading this post, I’m curious what it is about the chili pepper that whets your appetite.
 Let me know what the research cited above got right, wrong or neglected to address.